 Beaches & Coast

-Outer Banks with Kids: A 2026 Family Guide
+Things to Do in Outer Banks with Kids: A 2026 Family Guide

 Pack the perfect travel companion

-The Sunlight Kids activity book series, sized for your child's age.
+A Sunlight Kids activity book made for travel days.
 Ships from Amazon.

-Why families love Outer Banks
+Why families love Outer Banks with kids

 The Outer Banks is the anti-Myrtle Beach: no high-rise hotels, very few chain restaurants, miles of wild dunes, and beach-house culture as the default vacation format.
 Families rent a house with a pool and a deck, and the trip orbits around that house all week.